Reliable conformal novelty detection at the decision boundary: Main results

 \begin{proposition} Assume $m_0<m$ and consider a level $\alpha\in (0,1)$ with $\alpha \ge 1 / \{(n+1)(1-m_0/m)\}$.
 Then there exists a data generation process satisfying Assumption~\ref{assglobal} so that $\bFDR(\SL) \geq m_{0}/(m_0 + n)$. \end{proposition} The proof is given in Section~\ref{sec:proofprop:counterex}.
 This lower bound exceeds $\alpha m_0 / m$ whenever $\alpha < m/(m_0 + n)$.
 Hence, for $1 / \{(n+1)(1-m_0/m)\}\leq \alpha < m/(m_0 + n)$, the inequality $\bFDR(\SL) \leq \alpha m_{0}/m$ does not hold in general.
 Figure~\ref{fig:counter.example} demonstrates a specific counter example.

-\begin{remark} To achieve the lower bound, we consider in the proof the situation where the scores under the alternatives are almost surely larger than those under the null.
+\begin{remark} To achieve the lower bound, we consider in the proof the situation where the scores under the alternatives are larger than those under the null (almost surely).
 It is an analogue to the so-called ``Dirac-Uniform'' configuration \citep{finner2009false} in the conformal setting. \end{remark}

 \begin{remark} The bFDR control of the SL procedure can be also violated outside the conformal setting, in a discrete independent case: consider the case where there is only one $p$-value under the null $(m_0=1)$, say $p_1\in \{1/2, 1\}$ such that $\mathbb{P}(p_1=1/2)=1/2$, and where the $m_1=m-1$ other (alternative) $p$-values are all equal to $1/2$.
 Suppose that the tied $p$-values are ordered according to some independent test statistics, with the null statistic being less extreme than the alternatives.
 Then the bFDR is at least equal to $1/2$ so is above $\alpha m_0/m = \alpha/m $ provided that $m\geq 2$. \end{remark}